Invariably there comes a time in a product’s lifespan when it has to bow down to newer, better competition.

 Rather than enclosing your ears the spongy pads rest on them, helping to keep them cool

-They’re not the head-turners you might expect for £300, but they do bring a sturdy, solid build.
+They’re not the head-turners you might expect under £300, but they do bring a sturdy, solid build.

 Giving the Grados a friendly yank does nothing but emphasise their flexibility and hardiness – and, as the earcups rotate 360 degrees, the construction remains creak-free.